All Academies (AWVA)

 Towards the end of 2011 the Ministry of Education appointed Massey High School as a lead provider among a small group of educational institutions known as Trades Academies.
 The Trades Academies offered through Massey High School are collectively known as the Auckland West Vocational Academies (AWVA).

-Other schools who have joined AWVA from 2014 through to 2018 are Waitakere College, Rutherford College, Kelston Boys High School and Green Bay College.
+Other schools in AWVA include Waitakere College, Rutherford College, and Kelston Boys High School.
+Other schools are linked to us via Unitec.
 Some of the additional AWVA academies these other schools offer will be available to our students if that will be more relevant to their pathway choice.

 All AWVA academies enable students to work towards a nationally transferable foundation level tertiary qualification (usually at Level 2), and an NCEA endorsed with one of the six vocational pathway awards (at Level 2 only).
 These awards are additional to the standard NCEA qualification.